gamesbook/protograf/docs/source/hexagonal_grids.rst

         )

       The ``Hexagons`` grid is constructed as per the examples described in the `Rectangular Hexagonal Grid`_ section.

       The grid is assigned the name *hexgrid* so it's result can be reused.

       The ``Location`` command has the following properties:

       - *hexgrid* refers to the assigned name for the ``Hexagons`` grid
       - "0101" contains the co-ordinate of the top-left hexagon in the grid
+      - a list, with a shape

-      - the list contains one shape - a ``Circle`` that will be drawn at the centre of the hexagon matching the co-ordinate that has been set
+      The Location's list contains just one shape |dash| a ``Circle`` which will be drawn at the centre of the hexagon matching the co-ordinate that has been set.

 ===== ======